CTFEDs/typography-workshop-2016/warm-up-and-rsvp-mail-two.md

     Have you ever used web fonts in a project?
     If you answered yes, what method did you use to deliver those fonts?

 When you reply to this message, we'll update your RSVP to Yes.
-If you don't reply to this message by 6pm on Friday 7th October, we'll update your RSVP to No. Eep!
+If you don't reply to this message by 6pm on Wednesday 12th October, we'll update your RSVP to No. Eep!

 Regards,